Do you have boards on monday.com that organize separate projects and tasks but still contain information directly related to each other?

 - Time Tracking

-When mapping an item, static columns will not have a blue + sign next to them:
+When mapping an item, static columns will not have a blue + sign in the empty field:

 A Project Management team has a high-level iteration board.
 Everyone's tasks are listed on this board so that the whole team has a clear picture of each iteration.

 The team also needs identical tasks to be created on low-level team member boards.
-They'll use the following recipe:
+They'll use the following standard automation recipe:

 When person is assigned to someone, create an item in another board and connect them in the selected board